disc26group09/USC-Engineering-Chatbot/README.md

 # USC-Engineering-Chatbot
-a cjhat bot to answer engineering question
+a chat bot to answer engineering question